Last Updated on November 30, 2022 by Rei Garnet

 Risk of overfeeding granola to rabbits.

-Here are some of the risks associated when you feed your rabbits large amounts of granola:
+Here are some of the risks associated with feeding your rabbits large amounts of granola:

 Gastrointestinal stasis is also possible when a rabbit is fed large amounts of granola, which is high in carbs and starch.